duckietown/duckietown-manual/src/06-troubleshooting/how-to-get-support.md

 ```

 (how-to-get-help)=
-# How to get Help
+# How to Get Help

 Getting (and providing) help is part of the learning process.